NLnetLabs/routinator/source/initialisation.rst

              use it.
 Running the :subcmd:`init` subcommand will provide you with instructions.

+By default, the repository and TAL directory will be created under :file:`$HOME/.rpki-cache`.
+You can change their location using the :option:`--repository-dir` and :option:`--tal-dir` options.

 In the most common scenario, you will want to install the TALs of the five RIRs.
 To do this, run the following command: